zuedev/eldragiir.guide/Rules.md

 ### Warforged

-- The **Warforged Resilience** rule has changed: You need to sleep, and you do suffer exhaustion, but magic still can't put you to sleep.
+- The **Constructed Resilience** rule has changed: You still need to eat, drink, and sleep, but don't need to breathe.